Take a look at our expert guides

 Santi Villa - Director and principal leader

 Member of the local environmental association ADENEX (from Extremadura) and co-founder of the SEO-Cáceres group, Santiago runs Spainbirds Nature Tours since the beginning in 1999.
-He has also led tours for some of the well known UK and American tour companies such as Sunbird, Wings, Heatherlea, The Travelling Naturalist, Celtic Bird Tours (now Oriol Birding), Jaeger Tours (now Wildside Tours) and Victor Emanuel Nature Tours as well as for ABA (American Birding Association) and several RSPB local groups.
-Santiago has also taken part as an expert in Ecoturism in meetings and conferences in different localities of Spain such as Madrid, Cádiz, Trujillo, Monfragüe and Doñana, as well as in Lisbon (Portugal).
-He also has a proved experience leading tours into another countries such as Morocco, The Gambia, Costa Rica, Portugal, Scotland and Norway... and he has co-led tours to Uganda, Romania, The Netherlands, Poland, Finland, Estonia, Turkey, Ecuador, Colombia, Argentina, Kazakhstan and India.
+He has also led tours for some of the well known UK and American tour companies such as Sunbird, Wings, Heatherlea, The Travelling Naturalist, Celtic Bird Tours (now Oriol Birding), Wildside Nature Tours and Victor Emanuel Nature Tours (VENT) as well as for ABA (American Birding Association) and several RSPB local groups.
+Santi has also taken part as an expert in Ecoturism in meetings and conferences in different localities of Spain such as Madrid, Cádiz, Trujillo, Monfragüe and Doñana, as well as in Lisbon (Portugal).
+He also has a proved experience leading tours into another countries such as Morocco, The Gambia, Costa Rica, Portugal, Scotland and Norway... and he has co-led tours to Uganda, Romania, The Netherlands, Poland, Estonia, Turkey, Ecuador, Colombia, Panama, Kirgiztan, Kazakhstan and India.

 John Muddeman - Principal leader